vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 > And *after thee shall arise another kingdom* inferior to thee, and another third kingdom of brass, which shall bear rule over all the earth.
 {% ct 'Daniel 2:39' %}

-## What kingdom did the chest of silver represent?
+## Who did the chest of silver represent?

 > PERES: Thy kingdom is divided, and given to the *Medes and Persians*.
 {% ct 'Daniel 5:28' %}